-Introduction to the study of society.
-Overview of major concepts, methods and theoretical perspectives including: culture, social structure, institutions, socialization, gender, race, social class, inequality, deviance, and social control.
-Topics include macro and micro theories.
+Sociology 101 is the introduction to the study of society.
+It is an overview of major concepts, methods and theoretical perspectives including: culture, social structure, institutions, socialization, gender, race, social class, inequality, deviance, and social control.
+Some of the topics include macro and micro theories.
 (C-ID SOCI 110) (CSU,UC)

-STUDENT LEARNING OUTCOMES:
+STUDENT LEARNING OUTCOMES.

-Upon course completion, the successful student will have acquired new skills, knowledge, and or attitudes as demonstrated by being able to:
+Upon course completion, you will have acquired new skills, knowledge, and or attitudes as demonstrated by being able to: